ARC Raiders Weapon Tier List (Nomadic Envoys 1.29.1)

 Niche / Situational

-entity:aphelion is the Energy battle rifle that reads on paper like a contender but falls to an awkward 2-round-burst cadence that punishes panic firing.
+item:aphelion is the Energy battle rifle that reads on paper like a contender but falls to an awkward 2-round-burst cadence that punishes panic firing.
 ARC-specific loadouts pick it up; PvP builds skip it.

-entity:equalizer is the full-auto Energy weapon.
+item:equalizer is the full-auto Energy weapon.
 8 damage per round at 33.3 rps, which sounds like a Bettina until you realize the range and accuracy profile lock it into close-medium PvE use against armored ARCs only.

 How to read the tier for your own builds